tinmanjk/TeamLychee/PostingServices/readme.txt

 **** feel free to add more ****

+- !!! rename namespaces and take care of references accordingly !!!
 - made working for sending, delivery time needs to be fixed
 - have to write properties for most of the classes
 - optimize code (since looking a bit badly now)